ss3sim/ss3sim/inst/doc/ss3sim.md

 6. Choose `PATH` and click edit

-7. In the “Edit User Variable” window add to the **end** of the “Variable value” section a semicolon and the SS3 folder location you recorded earlier.
+7. In the “Edit User Variable” window add to the **end** of the “Variable value” section a semicolon and the `SS3` folder location you recorded earlier.
 E.g. `;C:/SS3.24o/`

 8. Restart your computer

 9. Go back to the DOS prompt and try typing `ss3?` and hitting return again.

-Setting up the file structure {.unnumbered}
+Setting up the file structure
 =============================

 This package is set up assuming that you have an established base case